google/skia/site/docs/dev/design/pdftheory.md

 transformed so that specific points in the requested gradient are at pre-defined locations, for example, the linear distance of the gradient is always normalized to one.
 Then, a type 4 PDF function is created that achieves the desired gradient.
-A type 4 function is a function defined by a resticted postscript language.
-The generated functions clamp at the edges so if the desired tiling mode is tile or mirror, we hav to add a bit more postscript code to map any input parameter into the 0-1 range appropriately.
+A type 4 function is a function defined by a restricted postscript language.
+The generated functions clamp at the edges so if the desired tiling mode is tile or mirror, we have to add a bit more postscript code to map any input parameter into the 0-1 range appropriately.
 The code to generate the postscript code is somewhat obtuse, since it is trying to generate optimized (for space) postscript code, but there is a significant number of comments to